nhoffman/moin-labmanual/README.rst

   ./wikiserver.py

-Now install the underlay (contains system and help pages).
-First, open your browser and point it to http://localhost:8080 then log in using the user name and password above.
-After logging in, go here:
+At this point you can open your browser and point it to http://localhost:8080 - but there isn't much to see until we install the "underlay", containing system and help pages.
+To do so, log in using the user name and password above.
+After logging in, go to this
+url:

 http://localhost:8080/LanguageSetup?action=language_setup&target=English--all_pages.zip&language=English